liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/08-installing-liferay-on-weblogic.markdown

 header-id: installing-liferay-dxp-on-weblogic-12c-r2
 ---

-# Installing @product@ on WebLogic 12c R2
+# Installing @sharepoint@ on WebLogic 12c R2

 [TOC levels=1-4]

-Although you can install @product@ in a WebLogic Admin Server, this isn't recommended.
-It's a best practice to install web apps, including @product@, in a WebLogic Managed server.
-Deploying to a Managed Server lets you start or shut down @product@ more quickly and facilitates transitioning into a cluster configuration.
-This article therefore focuses on installing @product@ in a Managed Server.
+Although you can install @sharepoint@ in a WebLogic Admin Server, this isn't recommended.
+It's a best practice to install web apps, including @sharepoint@, in a WebLogic Managed server.
+Deploying to a Managed Server lets you start or shut down @sharepoint@ more quickly and facilitates transitioning into a cluster configuration.
+This article therefore focuses on installing @sharepoint@ in a Managed Server.

 Before getting started, create your Admin and Managed Servers.
 See